dessa-oss/atlas/documentation/STARTGUIDE.md

 It's important to note: if you're looking to use a different version of a package than is installed by default on the execution environment (maybe XGBoost is installed on your GCP environment already), specifying a different version in your `requirements.txt` will **NOT** override the execution version.
 You'll need update the execution environment's version to do so.

 Keep in mind that every time a job is run, a fresh python environment is created in the execution environment and all dependencies associated with the `requirements.txt` are installed.
+The python environment also inherits any packages installed globally on the execution environment.

 ### Examples guide
 We have a [step by step guide](STEPBYSTEPGUIDE.md) on using Foundations with a very simple example.